Plug-in hybrid: Environmental Protection Agency

 In October 2014, the U.S. Environmental Protection Agency published the 2014 edition of its annual report Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends.
 For the first time, the report presents an analysis of the impact of alternative fuel vehicles, with emphasis in plug-in electric vehicles because as their market share is approaching 1%, PEVs began to have a measurable impact on the U.S. overall new vehicle fuel economy and emissions.

-EPA's report included the analysis of 12 all-electric passengers cars and 10 plug-in hybrids available in the market as model year 2014.
-For purposes of an accurate estimation of emissions, the analysis took into consideration the differences in operation between those PHEVs like the Chevrolet Volt that can operate in all-electric mode without using gasoline, and those that operate in a blended mode like the Toyota Prius PHV, which uses both energy stored in the battery and energy from the gasoline tank to propel the vehicle, but that can deliver substantial all-electric driving in blended mode.
-In addition, since the all-electric range of plug-in hybrids depends on the size of the battery pack, the analysis introduced a utility factor as a projection, on average, of the percentage of miles that will be driven using electricity (in electric only and blended modes) by an average driver.
-The following table shows the overall EV/hybrid fuel economy expressed in terms of miles per gallon gasoline equivalent (mpg-e) and the utility factor for the ten MY2014 plug-in hybrids available in the U.S. market.
-The study used the utility factor (since in pure EV mode there are no tailpipe emissions) and the EPA best estimate of the tailpipe emissions produced by these vehicles in real world city and highway operation based on the EPA 5-cycle label methodology, using a weighted 55% city/45% highway driving.
+EPA's report included the analysis of 12 all-electric passenger cars and 10 plug-in hybrids available in the market as of model year 2014.
+For an accurate estimate of emissions, the analysis accounted for operational differences among PHEVs, such as the Chevrolet Volt, which can operate in all-electric mode without using gasoline.
+Those that operate in a blended mode like the Toyota Prius PHV, which uses both energy stored in the battery and energy from the gasoline tank to propel the vehicle, but can deliver substantial all-electric driving in blended mode.
+In addition, since the all-electric range of plug-in hybrids depends on the size of the battery pack, the analysis introduced a utility factor to project the percentage of miles an average driver will drive on electricity (in electric-only and blended modes).
+The following table shows the overall EV/hybrid fuel economy, expressed in miles per gallon gasoline equivalent (mpg-e), and the utility factor for the ten MY2014 plug-in hybrids available in the U.S. market.
+The study used the utility factor (since in pure EV mode there are no tailpipe emissions) and the EPA's best estimate of the tailpipe emissions produced by these vehicles in real-world city and highway operation based on the EPA 5-cycle label methodology, using a weighted 55% city/45% highway driving.
 The results are shown in the following table.

-In addition, the EPA accounted for the upstream emissions associated with the production and distribution of electricity required to charge the PHEVs.
-Since electricity production in the United States varies significantly from region to region, the EPA considered three scenarios/ranges with the low end of the range corresponding to the California powerplant emissions factor, the middle of the range represented by the national average powerplant emissions factor, and the upper end of the range corresponding to the powerplant emissions factor for the Rockies.
+In addition, the EPA accounted for upstream emissions from the production and distribution of the electricity used to charge the PHEVs.
+Since electricity production in the United States varies significantly from region to region, the EPA considered three scenarios/ranges, with the low end of the range corresponding to the California powerplant emissions factor, the middle of the range represented by the national average powerplant emissions factor, and the upper end of the range corresponding to the powerplant emissions factor for the Rockies.
 The EPA estimates that the electricity GHG emission factors for various regions of the country vary from 346 g /kW-hr in California to 986 g /kW-hr in the Rockies, with a national average of 648 g /kW-hr.
 The following table shows the tailpipe emissions and the combined tailpipe and upstream emissions for each of the 10 MY 2014 PHEVs available in the U.S. market.